Last updated on 13 April 08

 Many rare, historic and beautiful plant thrive at High Beeches and the gardens are described as 'Outstanding historically' by English Heritage.
 High Beeches is home to more than 200 species of wildflowers, and is the only site in the UK where the Willow gentian has naturalised.
 High Beeches is home to the National Collection of Stewartia.
 For further details please contact us directly.

-Opening times Mid March to 31 October.
+Mid March to early November.
 Daily except Wednesday.
-Open 1pm to 5pm.
+Open 1pm to 5pm (last admission at 4:30pm).